 Description: Principles of Law, Public Safety, Corrections, and Security introduces students to professions in law enforcement, security, corrections, and fire and emergency management services.
 Students will examine the roles and responsibilities of police, courts, private security, and protective agencies.
-The course provides students with an overview of the skills necessary for careers in these areas.
-This course aligns to an industry certification available to all students.
+This course provides students with an overview of the skills necessary for careers in these areas.

-Course Name: Law Enforcement I
+Law Enforcement I